 - When conducting research, use books more than the Internet, but don’t be frightened to get a leg-up from Wikipedia first.
 It’s a great place to start but a terrible and limited place to remain.

 - Gather facts, information, and experiences and link them together into a loose version of the story you want to write.

 - Fictionalize the personal stuff, encoding and encrypting it until only you know the secrets held within.
-This means making the experience universal – that is, relatable for everyone, and removing any actual names, places, and sensitive details.
+This means making the experience universal – that is, relatable for everyone – and removing any actual names, places, and sensitive details.

 - Don’t let facts and research get in the way of the story.
 They are not the story.
 They are conduits of information that give the story realism, lungs that breathe life on the page.
-You’re writing fiction, so it’s okay to have the odd non-factual detail if it makes the story flow better.
+You’re writing fiction, so it’s okay to include the odd non-factual detail if it makes the story flow better.

 Every writer has a different way of using personal experiences and research to their advantage.
-Sometimes, it seems like there’s no right or wrong way to do it.
+Sometimes it seems like there’s no right or wrong way to do it.
 But there is a wrong way and that’s being dishonest in your writing, with your reader, and yourself.
 It’s changing the name Hannah to Anna.
 Frankly, it is being lazy with the material you have at your disposal.

 With so much out there and in yourself, you need not fear being dull.
 The most ordinary fact, that bumblebees fly, can be made extraordinary if you observe their flight and learn more about it.